nf-core/eager/docs/usage.md

 Turns off QualiMap and thus does not compute coverage and other mapping metrics.

-### BAM Conversion Options

-#### `--run_convertinputbam`

-Allows you to convert a input BAM file back to FASTQ for downstream processing.
-Note this is required if you need to perform AdapterRemoval and/or polyG clipping.

-If not turned on, BAMs will automatically be sent to post-mapping steps.

 ### Complexity Filtering Options

 More details on can be seen in the [fastp documentation](https://github.com/OpenGene/fastp)